Drone Laws in Thailand

 Where to register?

-1. Must register at two agencies: CAAT and NBC
+- Must register at two agencies: CAAT and NBTC

-3. Registering with NBC alone is not enough to fly a drone.
+CAAT is for registering the persons who control and are in charge of the drone. - Registering with NBTC alone is not enough to fly a drone.

 To enable you to fly your drone, you must register with an equivalent to a drone pilot’s license.